sebastianspicker/otherlight/README.md

 Keep the next pass focused on verification and smaller changes.

 ## Development
-- Kept the node verification command reproducible.
+- Reduced surprise in the runtime release checks.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.